 - Bank of China

-All bullion imported into the Chinese domestic gold market by one of the fifteen banks is required to be standard gold and sold first through the SGE.
-Standard gold in China is bullion casted by an LBMA or SGE approved refinery in bars of 50g, 100g, 1Kg, 3Kg or 12.5Kg, with a fineness of 9999, 9995, 999 or 995.
-Solely standard gold is allowed into SGE designated vaults to be traded through the SGE system.
-The Chinese gold trade rule book states [brackets added]:
+All bullion imported into the Chinese domestic gold market by one of the fifteen banks must be standard gold4 and sold first through the SGE.
+Standard gold in China is bullion casted by an LBMA or SGE approved refinery in bars or ingots of 50g, 100g, 1Kg, 3Kg or 12.5Kg, with a fineness of 9999, 9995, 999 or 995.
+Solely standard gold is allowed into SGE certified vaults to be traded through the SGE system.
+The Chinese cross-border gold trade rules state5 [brackets added]:

 Gold to be imported … shall be registered at a spot gold exchange [SGE] approved by the State Council where the first trade shall be completed.

-The Chinese domestic gold market with the SGE at its core is separated from Chinese Free Trade Zones (Customs Specially Supervised Areas) where different cross-border trade rules apply.
-For import of doré, ore and jewelry into the domestic market different rules apply than for standard gold; in this form other entities than banks can import the metal, if approved by the PBOC, though export is prohibited.
+The Chinese domestic gold market with the SGE at its core is separated from Chinese Free Trade Zones3 (/Customs Specially Supervised Areas) where different cross-border trade rules are applicable.

-When standard gold is traded over the SGE or SHFE it’s exempt from Value Added Tax (VAT).
+When standard gold is traded over the SGE or SHFE it’s exempt from Value-Added Tax6 (VAT).
 When standard gold is not traded over the SGE or SHFE it’s not exempt from VAT.
-In addition, when non-standard gold, like 200 gramme bars, is traded in the Chinese domestic gold market it is exempt from VAT.
-These VAT rules incentivize wholesale gold supply to be traded in the form of standard gold through the SGE system.
+In addition, when non-standard gold, for example 200 gram bars, is traded in the Chinese domestic gold market off-SGE it’s exempt from VAT.

-China has the largest domestic gold mine production in the world with an output of roughly 450 tonnes in 2015.
-The vast majority of this output is sold first through the SGE.
-All Chinese gold miners are required to sell their standard gold over the SGE.
-The next quote is from China Gold International Resources Corp.
-Ltd. [page 15, brackets added]:
+The People’s Republic of China has the biggest gold mine production globally with an output of roughly 450 tonnes per annum7 (2015).
+The vast majority of this output is sold first through the SGE, as Chinese miners are required to sell standard gold over the SGE8.

-In addition, overseas gold mining output can be imported into the Chinese domestic gold market, subsequently to be refined into standard gold by an SGE approved refinery and traded over the SGE.
+Overseas gold mining output can be imported into the Chinese domestic gold market3, subsequently to be refined into standard gold by an SGE approved refinery and traded over the SGE.

-Because of the aforementioned rules the SGE has the best liquidity in China, and thus gold mining companies are extra incentivized to cast their output in standard gold bars and sell on the SGE.
-However, miners are allowed to sell non-standard gold or gold products off-SGE.
-For example China National Gold Group (China Gold) is a miner that also has its own physical stores to sell bars and ornaments.
+Because of the aforementioned rules the best trading liquidity in China is at the SGE and thus gold mining companies are incentivized to cast their output in standard gold bars to sell on the SGE.
+However, miners are also allowed to sell non-standard gold or gold products off-SGE.
+For example, China National Gold Group Corporation9 is a mining company that has its own physical stores to sell bars and ornaments.

-First, all scrap and disinvestment and alike in the Chinese domestic gold market has a strong incentive to flow through the SGE because of the VAT rules regarding standard gold and liquidity.
-Scrap and disinvestment is not required to be sold through the SGE, yet many refineries cast standard gold that is exempt from VAT on the SGE, and thus most finds its way to the center bourse.
+All supply that is not domestically mined or imported into China we’ll label as recycled gold.
+Because of the liquidity on the SGE and the VAT rules regarding standard gold, recycled gold in the domestic market has an incentive to flow through the Chinese center bourse.
+Recycled gold is not required to be sold through the SGE, yet many refineries cast standard gold and thus most finds its way to the center bourse.

 1. 上海黄金交易所标准金条 SGE Standard Gold Bar.